Dreamink-Official/random_shape_generator/README.md

 - Generates images with random shapes, colors, and transparency.
 - Supports different types of shapes, including circles, hexagons, rectangles, triangles, and letters.
-- Avoids overlapping shapes to ensure clear and distinct patterns.
+- Avoids fully overlapping shapes to ensure clear and distinct patterns.
 - Configurable settings for the number of images, image dimensions, number of shapes per image, and maximum transparent shapes.

 ## Examples